britishlibrary/TremendousIIIF/README.md

 ## Dependencies

-.NET 4.8 (and therefore Windows, although see the the Future section below for plans)
+dotnet core 3.1, Windows only, x64 only.

-Kakadu 7.10.7, x64 version built against MSVC2017 runtime. kdu_a7AR.dll and kdu_v7AR.dll should be in the *runtime* directory (this is a change in dotnet core 2).
+Kakadu 8.0.5, x64 release version built against MSVC2017 runtime. kdu_a7AR.dll and kdu_v7AR.dll should be in the *runtime* directory.
+To run the JPEG2000 based unit tests, the same DLLs will need copying to the Jpeg2000.Test output directory, too.

 *If you do not have a Kakadu licence, this will not work*.
 You will only be able to use TIFF images.